 The internal auditor reports to the Board of Trustees through the Finance and Resources Committee on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities.
-Two Internal Audit visits were carried out during the 2021/22 financial year.
-When the Audit and Risk Working Group is formally established, it will produce a schedule of testing required and recommend an independent internal auditor to that role.
+Two Internal Audit visits were carried out during the 2022/23 financial year.
+The Risk and Audit committee should review the three year schedule of testing and consider any areas required by the Trustees for tesing.